 When a third party contributed to the cause of the accident, you may be able to seek compensation from that party (or parties) outside of the workers compensation system by submitting an insurance claim or filing a wrongful death lawsuit.
 Your claim against the third party would proceed in the civil court system, and you would have to prove that the third party was negligent in contributing to the death of your loved one.

 If you are successful in a wrongful death claim, you may be able to receive compensation for your loss of economic support, loss of your relationship with your loved one, and your grief, sorrow, and mental suffering.
 If your loved one was not immediately killed in the job-related accident, you may be able to receive compensation of any medical bills incurred before his or her death, and any personal injury damages your loved one would have been able to seek if he or she had survived.

 How a Lawyer Can Help

 When you’re grieving the loss of a loved one, the last thing you should have to worry about is doing paperwork and filing claims.
-A Chicago personal injury attorney with experience handling cases involving fatal workplace accidents can help you through the process of making a claim for death benefits.
+A workers comp lawyer with experience handling cases involving fatal workplace accidents can help you through the process of making a claim for death benefits.
 Your attorney also can evaluate whether you might have a third-party wrongful death claim, and guide you through the process of pursuing compensation from the negligent party.